microsoft/api-extractor.com-website/pages/messages/ae-missing-release-tag.md

 - When adding a new export, choosing a release tag requires the person to stop and think about visibility:  How mature is this API design?
 Should it really be `@public`, or should we maybe start with `@alpha` or `@beta`?

 - It avoids accidents.
-For example, it might be embarassing one day to be browsing your API web site, and come across an internal class that got included unintentionally.
-Uh oh, the documentation was generated from private code comments that nobody expected to share with a public audience!
+For example, it might be embarrassing to be browsing your API web site one day, and discover an internal class that got included unintentionally.
+The content may have been generated from private code comments that nobody intended to share with a public audience!

 ## How to fix